 Recruiters need to prepare themselves as well before starting an interview session.
 They need to have a thorough look at the candidate's resume.
-Resume evaluation should be done meticulously to avoid wastage of time and resources.
+Meticulous evaluation of resume is crucial to avoid wastage of time and resources.

-If you do not do this then you will end up asking irrelevant questions leaving the candidate’s less impressed.
+If you do not do this, you will ask irrelevant questions, leaving the candidates less impressed.

 3. Dominating the Discussion:

 Conducting an interview is not always asking questions.
 It also needs to be a two-way interaction where the candidate can also table their opinions.
-Candidate should be encouraged to do most of the talking during an interview.
+The candidate should be encouraged to do most of the talking during an interview.

 Avoid interrupting them and give them enough time to have their own questions or concerns.
-Don’t be too quiet though, candidates don’t want to feel like they’re talking to a brick wall.
+Don't be too quiet.
+Candidates don't want to feel like they're talking to a brick wall.

 Let the candidates talk and give them time to formulate an in-depth answer to your questions.
-This will let you evaluate them in every way possible and you will have greater insight about a candidate's potential.
+This will let you evaluate them in every way possible, and you will have greater insight into a candidate's potential.

 4. Failing to Listen:

 During interview sessions, ask open-ended questions and listen to the answers a candidate comes up with.
 Then ask a follow-up question and keep on repeating the process.
-If you don’t ask a follow-up question, candidates might feel that you are not attentive enough towards them.
-This makes them feel that the efforts that they are putting in are going in vain.
+If you don't ask a follow-up question, candidates might feel that you are not attentive.
+This makes them think that the efforts that they are putting in are going in vain.

 5. Rushing an Interview Process:

 During an interview, candidates expect it to be a process lasting more than 30 minutes.
-They come prepared to sit an interview with all the answers and skills that they can showcase.
+They come prepared to sit a discussion with all the answers and skills that they can showcase.

 But if an interview session lasts only 15 minutes or less, it becomes unfulfilling and aggravating.
 You need to schedule an interview in a proper manner.
 Also, you should not rush an interview.

 This will lead to the recruitment of the wrong person for the job.
-The more important role requires a longer interview session.
+The more critical role requires a more extended interview session.